heclak/community-a4e-c/README.md

   - Radar Altitude Warning - Slew axis.

 #### Changed
-- An updated NWS (that's Nosewheel Simulation, mind you) makes correcting turns on the ground much easier, and eliminating the "stuck wheel" feeling due to over-braking in taxi.
-Amaze your friends with your drifting skill!
 - Standardized naming conventions for loadouts with multiple ejector racks, and provided additional detail for weapon payloads original to the A-4E-C.
 - Recalculated the weight of rocket launcher pod payloads.
 - Kneeboard Manual: